-After finishing my Engineering course, I worked for sometime in an engineering company before joining the Indian Administrative Service.
-I found this service satisfying, despite the odds of public life.
-My engineering background helped me to adopt an analytical approach to administration, and enabledme to perform quite well in the service.
-I feel that the mathematical approach helped me greatly in this achievement.
-Having completed over twenty five years of service and reaching the age when one should acquire enough wisdom to look at life in its true perspective, I feel that life is also like mathematics and the problems of life are similar to the problems of mathematics.
+As far as I can introspect, I have always tried to work sincerely and honestly.
+I was not troubled by people who had vested interests, as most of the time I could get my way through them.
+Having completed over thirty five years of service and reaching the age when one should acquire enough wisdom to look at life in its true perspective, I feel that life is like mathematics and the problems of life are similar to the problems of mathematics.
 If the fundamentals of life are understood, then life’s problems can also be faced easily.
 In that case, life becomes a pleasure and its difficult problems only add to the pleasure of living.
-On the other hand, if the concepts of life are not clear, even routine problems of life disturb us and we make ourselves miserable.
-Here I am not going into the details of the fundamentals of life.
 In brief, I would say that life is a wonderful opportunity for elevation and it should not be wasted on mundane affairs only, just as the purpose of mathematics is not merely to pass the examination but to understand and apply its principles in life.

-Similarly, the purpose of life should be understood in its true sense and it should be taken as an opportunity for achieving its goal.
+The purpose of life should be understood in its true sense and it should be taken as an opportunity for achieving its goal.
 With that clarity in the mind, the difficuIties attached to life become very small and add to the pleasure of living.
 Such people score high in the mathematics of life without much difficulty.
 In worldly terms, there may be more prosperous persons around them but when it comes to the examination of life, it is they who secure the highest marks.
-And all this happenseffortlessly.

-So let us first accept the simile of life with mathematics and feel the urge to understand its fundamentals.
+And all this happens effortlessly.
+Let us first accept the simile of life with mathematics and feel the urge to understand its fundamentals.
 Once we have the urge, we will find the way and help will come from unexpected sources.
 No doubt, a sustained effort is required on our part, but once the process of understanding is over, life becomes scoring as well as enjoyable, like the subject of mathematics.
 We can then easily aim to score cent per cent marks, no matter how difficult the paper is.
-At least, I am striving to score cent per cent marks in the mathematics of life too.